christophermilian/Raspberry-Pi-4-Servo-with-Joystick-Using-Cpp/README.md

 # Moving a Micro Servo with a Joystick Using C++ and a Raspberry Pi 4B

-Project based on C++ that uses a Raspberry Pi 4B Rev. 1.2 board to move a micro servo with a joystick.
+A project based on C++ that uses a Raspberry Pi 4B Rev. 1.2 board to move a micro servo with a joystick.
-It is one of many to come projects I intend to explore to expand my skills in coding and electronics.
 For GPIO pin mapping, I used WiringPi (Made by Gordon Henderson under GNU-LGPL) to simplify.
 Link: http://wiringpi.com/